 - the application requests the purchase of technology or software that cannot be supported by the district

 - the project is not clearly tied to learning goals

 - the project could easily be funded by other sources

 - the project is not innovative or does not have a sound plan to evaluate success

 - the request falls within a category of grants that WEF does not fund

 - the project is one that WEF has previously funded

-- For school-based grants, there will be one grant cycle.
+- For school-based grants, there will be one grant cycle during the school year.
 The deadline to apply is April 1, but grant applications will be reviewed on a rolling basis.
 WEF will make every effort to finalize its grants decisions by May 15.

 Download the Grant Application here.